The Pros and Cons of Intermittent Fasting for Women Over 60

 Restricted calories can decrease cellular damage, slowing down the aging process.

-Overall, intermittent fasting has the potential to offer a range of health benefits, but, it is important to consult with a healthcare professional before starting any new diet or lifestyle change.
+Overall, intermittent fasting has the potential to offer a range of health benefits, but it is important to discuss this with your healthcare provider before getting started.

 Cons of Intermittent Fasting

-As with any diet or lifestyle change, there are potential drawbacks to intermittent fasting that should be considered before starting.
+As with any diet or lifestyle change, there can be drawbacks to intermittent fasting that you should consider before starting.

 Here are some of the cons you should keep in mind: